 Regarding the salted ricotta:

-I understand that it is difficult or almost impossible to find it.
+I understand that in some countries is difficult or almost impossible to find it.

-Do not worry, I will explain how to make homemade Baked Ricotta at home in this link.
+Do not worry, I will explain how to make homemade baked salted ricotta in this link.

 All you need is fresh ricotta, which I believe you’ll find in your supermarkets and a little patience.

 Follow the recipe below, and find out how to make Pasta alla Norma.